Market Cap: ₪816M TTM revenue: ₪191.6M YOY return: +23.29% |

 Examining Financial Disclosures

-From 2018 to 2023, revenue grew from $27.3m to $43.9m.
-However long term debt is also growing, currently standing at $41.6m.
+From 2018 to 2024, revenue impressively grew from $27 to $58 million.
+However ImageSat posted net loss in 2024 and remains unable to make a dent in its debt, currently standing at $31.4m.
 ISI’s debt stems from loan(s) from Israel Aircraft Industries (IAI), an ISI shareholder and manufacturer of ISI’s EROS line satellites.
 ISI’s 1Q 2024 filing advised it anticipated new sales contracts providing sufficient cashflows to alleviate ISI from needing outside money to satisfy debt obligations.
 The aforementioned $54.5m and Runner contracts ISI announced in September 2024 so far gives credence to management’s statement.
+And debt has subsided approximately 25% since 2023.

 ISI’s most significant contract is with Chile.
 In 2019 Chile requested bids from Maxar, Airbus, Lockheed Martin, Ball Aerospace, and likely others.
 ISI outbid all to win the deal in May 2021.
 ISI clearly competes on cost well against old-space.
 Under the contract, ISI provides Chile nine satellites, ground systems, imagery from ISI’s existing constellation, and data/analytical services for $109.9m.
 In August 2021, Chile paid ISI an $24.6m advance, which at the time was not recognized as revenue.